gen2brain/raylib-go/README.md

 raylib C source code is included and compiled together with bindings.
 Note that the first build can take a few minutes.

+It is also possible to use raylib-go without cgo (Windows only; see requirements below).

 ### Requirements

 ##### Ubuntu